dmilos/color/example/readme1st.txt

 	g++ -fexceptions -std=c++11 -g -I../src convert_gray2rgb.cpp -o convert_gray2rgb

-In lt1k are most important examples.
-All of them are less than 1Kb in size.
+In folder 'less-than-1k' are most important examples!
+All of them are less than 1Kb in size!